AdobeDocs/platform-learn.en/help/platform/intelligent-services/use-customer-ai-scores-and-insights.md

 ---
-title: Use Customer AI Scores and Insights in Adobe Experience Platform
+title: Use Customer AI Scores and Insights
 description: Learn how to use Customer AI propensity scores and insights to convert and retain customers.
 role: User
 solution: Experience Platform, Intelligent Services